About autism

 Best practice tips

-Consider providing a quiet area that a child with autism can access to support them if they feel overwhelmed.
+• Consider providing a quiet area that a child with autism can access to support them if they feel overwhelmed.
+Having access to a trusted adult can also support students when they are feeling overwhelmed.
 Use our anxiety resource toolkit to recognise and support child anxiety.

 Noise-reducing headphones may help a child if they find the classroom or playground too loud.